-Increased production, faster operating speeds and better controls or automation are all just the tip of the ice-burg of what you can gain when you decide to modernize/upgrade your crane.
+Increased production, faster-operating speeds and better controls or automation are all just the tips of the ice-burg of what you can gain when you decide to modernize/upgrade your crane.

-Modernizing your crane can be the perfect solution for you if, your reliability has deteriorated to the point where you now are experiencing unscheduled shut-downs resulting in increased production costs.
-If it is an older model of crane, many of the parts may now be obsolete which will result in high costs for spare parts and long lead times.
+Modernizing your crane can be the perfect solution for you if, your reliability has deteriorated to the point where you now are experiencing unscheduled shutdowns resulting in increased production costs.
+If it is an older model of a crane, many of the parts may now be obsolete which will result in high costs for spare parts and long lead times.
 Your inspections also may show excessive wear or even non-compliance with current safety standards and practices.
-All of these are reasons as to why someone may choose to upgrade their crane or other lifting device.
+All of these are reasons as to why someone may choose to upgrade their crane or another lifting device.

-Often times the original equipment manufactures will have designed the structural components of their cranes to withstand the mechanical forces a crane can experience far in excess of those which are encountered in normal everyday operations.
+Often times the original equipment manufacturers will have designed the structural components of their cranes to withstand the mechanical forces a crane can experience far in excess of those which are encountered in normal everyday operations.
 This is why it is not that uncommon to find an overhead crane with a structure over 80 years old that is still used in operation today.
 Therefore, by choosing to modernize and upgrade your crane rather than scrap your outdated crane you will be able to save money.

 Parts such as wheels, gears or bearings have a useful life in excess of 20 years, although the availability of these parts could become problematic within 10 to 15 years.
 By replacing these old, worn parts with their modern counterparts you will be assured that spare parts will be available when needed.

 When you apply new technological advancements to your crane, you will also be extending the life of it.
 For example; if you use modern precision gearing (which has a much closer tolerance) this results in reduced vibration, which will lead to less gear wear.
 Meaning you will require less maintenance and in turn have a quicker crane.